 Unfortunately, over the past decade, I have seen patients whose hips did become infected (none from the MD that I was speaking of above).

-That now presents the problem of how to keep the patient mobile using a walker when one hand has to control the IV pole, and there is no weight-bearing is allowed on the surgical leg.
+That now presents the problem of how to keep the patient mobile using a walker when one hand has to control the IV pole and no weight-bearing is allowed on the surgical leg.

-This is why I consider infection rates as the first and most important piece of information needed to help a prospective total hip replacement patient choose a surgeon (and hospital) to do this surgical procedure.
+This is why I consider infection rates to be the first and most important piece of information needed to help a prospective total hip replacement patient choose a surgeon (and hospital) to do this surgical procedure.

 My personal view coincides with medical research that reaches the same conclusion in a National Institute of Health (NIH) entitled: